free of gluten. intolerant of average.

 Cook the Gnocchi

 • Cook the gnocchi as directed on the package: bring to a boil 4 quarts of salted water.
-Once boiling, add the gnocchi and still gently to break apart.
+Once boiling, add the gnocchi and stir gently to break apart.
 Once they rise to the top of the pan, remove using a spider strainer and transfer to a bowl.
 Add a bit of olive olive and mix the gnocchi to keep them from sticking.
 Set aside until they are needed in the skillet.

 Make the Skillet